Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

    the AFCS switch to ENGAGE.
 4. When altitude hold mode is desired, place the Altitude Hold switch to ENGAGE.

-> 🔴 Do not attempt to change pitch attitude of the
+> 🔴 WARNING: Do not attempt to change pitch attitude of the
 > aircraft from the rear cockpit in the AFCS mode.
 > Since no force-transducer is in the rear cockpit
 > control stick, applying force will cause pitch trim